“Whoever does not show mercy to our young ones, or acknowledge the rights of our elders, is not one of us.” (Hadith Ahmad)

 No child should be left to fend for themselves, without guidance, food, or support.
 Islam teaches us the blessings for compassion, and for saving a life.

 Donate to our street children support centres in Lahore and Dhaka, and help us to save children from a life of drugs on the streets.
+Be a mercy to the youngest and most vulnerable in our Ummah.

 “Whoever does not show mercy to our young ones, or acknowledge the rights of our elders, is not one of us.”Ahmad